Contra Rogue Corps Review: The Alien Bores

 This diversity adds a thin layer of strategy to the game's gunplay but only minimally.
 Overall, I found that a fully maxed-out automatic machine gun, paired with a high-level flamethrower or heat-seeking missile launcher, worked fine for every encounter.

 Classic weapons, like the spread gun, are relegated to special weapon pickups in-stage, and they carry a limited amount of ammo.
 These augment your arsenal, but none turn the tide of battle.

-There are other ways to take down aliens in Rogue Corps as well.
+There are other ways to take down aliens in Rogue Corps.
 Each character has a melee dash attack that acts both offensively and defensively.
 Like many twin-stick shooters, the dash provides you with a moment of invulnerability as you slide forward or backward.
-It always deals a bit of damage if it hits an enemy as well, making it ever useful in a pinch.
+It always deals a bit of damage if it hits an enemy, making it useful in a pinch.

 Each character has a unique ability that gives them buffs and advantages.
 Kaiser, for example, whips out a powerful machine gun/spread gun combo that devastates foes.
 Dodge speed and melee damage define Ms. Harakiri's special.
 Hungry Beast drops a row of automated turrets that distract most enemies, and Gentleman harnesses the power of a tiny black hole for crowd control.

 Every member of Rogue Corps can also perform a flowery execution move.
 However, they only affect some of the game's hardier, more persistent enemies.
 The shortlist, though, does not include the game's hulking bosses or the game's run-of-the-mill minions, severely limiting its use.

 Body parts, such as brains, eyes, and skeletons, let players upgrade each character by giving them specific buffs such as increased health, counterattack capabilities, and elemental resistance.
 These upgrades can drop throughout each of the game's missions after beating powerful enemies and assigned to characters via a surgery mechanic at the main base.